ifpb/mentorship/perfis/logs/mentoria-lucas.md

 ## Challenge #2 (March 26, 2018)

-Another [challenge](https://6w016xo803.codesandbox.io/) was proposed, this challenge has the goal of make the pupils learn by doing de ideas of comunicação between Components and also how to deal with forms in React.
+Another [challenge](https://6w016xo803.codesandbox.io/) was proposed.
+This challenge has the goal of make the pupils "learn by doing" some ideas such as comunication between components and how to deal with forms in React.

 **Proposal:**